 I really wanted to ask George if he would be happy to sign me off so that I can drive again.
 Now that I’ve moved to a more rural area, I feel pretty isolated and think it would be safer for me to drive rather than rely on public transport to get about.
 As well as that, where I live, there’s only a bus every 2 and a half hours, so it would be tough to get from place to place.

 George was happy for me to apply for my licence now that I am more stable, particularly regarding the pressure in my head.
 He recommended that I drive an automatic car, so it is easier on the muscles in my legs.
-He asked about my vision, to which I told him that with glasses on, my eyesight is satisfactory, and my Diplopia is the medical term for double vision.
-Binocular d...
+He asked about my vision, to which I told him that with glasses on, my eyesight is satisfactory, and my Overview Diplopia, commonly known as double vision, happens ...
 More is fully rectified.
 I don’t really take my glasses off anyway, but I wouldn’t have even considered driving without them on.
 Overall, he was happy for me to make an application to get my licence back and said he would await correspondence from the DVLA (Driver and Vehicle Licencing Agency).